 Boston is one of the top five most expensive cities to live in in the country.
 If you plan on moving here, it is important to understand how it will affect your budget.
 Speak with a financial advisor or do research into the average living costs of the suburb prior to arriving.

-It is possible to share an apartment, especially if you’re a young working professional or student.
+It is possible to share an apartment, especially if you’re a young working professional without dependents or a college/graduate school student.
 It is also recommended to explore a variety of options to see what is available before purchasing a property online.

 And if you’re the type that enjoys eating out or ordering take-out, this too will add up.
 With Boston’s endless selection of restaurants and cafes, it’s tempting to want to try them all out.
 As rent in the area is expensive, businesses need to mark up their products to cover such costs.